borchero/pycave/README.md

 ## Quickstart

+Using PyCave is really easy if you are familiar with PyTorch and/or Sklearn.
+PyCave provides both, an interface closely oriented towards PyTorch's neural network training loop and Sklearn's minimal interface for estimators.
+Both of these features are essentially provided by [PyBlaze](https://github.com/borchero/pyblaze).

-Using PyCave is really easy and is oriented towards Sklearn's interface.
-In order to train a GMM, you can initialize it as follows and fit it from a `torch.Tensor` as PyCave is fully implemented in PyTorch:
+A common example is training a GMM.
+You can initialize it as follows and simply fit it from a `torch.Tensor`:

 ```python
 from pycave.bayes import GMM